 The ribs and any other meat can also use some preparation.
 You must get them marinated and ready to go in advance.
 If you have rubs and injections to use, get them sorted a day or so before unless the manufacturers advise you to do otherwise.
 This tick another task off your list.

 One of the reasons why advance preparation is important is the duration that some things require to cook.
-For instance, pork ribs would need to be cooked for close to 4 hours on low to moderate heat.
-If your smoker is small, this will means 4 hours where nothing else can be cooked.
+Some cooks (not all) even boil the ribs before grilling them.
+Consider pork ribs would need to be cooked for close to 4 hours on low to moderate heat.
+If your smoker is small, this means 4 hours where nothing else can be cooked.

 This may require getting some of these things started early in the morning or in the evening before the event.